Welcome to Matrix Education

 The first four subtests are all related – they test different cognitive abilities.
 The scaled scores from these tests are added together to give a score between 1200 and 3600.

-The Situational Judgement – which tests emotional intelligence and interpersonal skills and not test cognitive abilities – is presented separately.
+The Situational Judgement – which tests emotional intelligence and interpersonal skills and does not test cognitive abilities – is presented separately.

 The Matrix UCAT Preparation course will help you get into the degree of your dreams.
 Learn more.